 New members are annually selected early during each spring semester through a rigorous application and interview process.
-Applications for the board are currently open until April 8th.
+Applications for the board are currently open.
 Once selected each member will serve for one academic year starting at the beginning of the following fall semester.
 The number of board members selected will range from seven to twelve students depending on the number and qualifications of the applicants.
 One staff member from Student Health Services will facilitate and support the activities of the Board throughout the academic year.

 You should expect that the Board will meet a minimum of three times per semester.
 Any additional time commitment will depend on semester project(s) identified annually by the Board.